-In July we celebrated the 63rd birthday of the Palace of Culture and Science, probably the most recognizable building in Warsaw.
+This July we celebrate the 65th birthday of the Palace of Culture and Science, probably the most recognizable building in Warsaw.
 Have you ever wondered what’s inside?
 I guess it would take ages to mention everything.
 There are as many as 3288 rooms, hosting (among other things) a cinema, a swimming pool, theaters, museums and even a university.

 The Palace is their home

 What is more the Palace has its own… inhabitants!
 They moved in long before the building was ready to be used.
 Cats.
-Currently there are eleven of them in the Palace, and all of them live underground (the building has 46 stories, including 2 underground).
+Currently they all live underground (the building has 46 stories, including 2 underground).

 But the Palace is also home to peregrine falcons (who have had a nest under the spire since 1998), kestrels (15th floor) and bees (there’s an apiary on the rooftop of Teatr Studio, on the 6th floor).